-Black tech leaders issue call to action to combat racial injustice in the Bay Area – TechCrunch
+Black tech leaders issue call to action to fight racial injustice in the Bay Area – TechCrunch

 As a tumultuous week of protests draws broad attention to America’s open wounds of racist police violence, a coalition of Black founders, advocates, investors and other leaders are issuing a call to action for those in the tech industry to stand against the systemic forces that continue to claim Black lives.

 The effort, called “Black Tech for Black Lives,” pulls together a set of specific, actionable commitments intended to “support frontline leaders working to create a more just world.”
-The pledge is designed to elevate Bay Area community leaders working in tech’s epicenter on specific policy goals around issues like policing reform, local elections and by hiring and supporting more Black talent in tech.
+The pledge is designed to elevate Bay Area community leaders working in tech’s epicenter on specific policy goals regarding issues like policing reform, local elections and by hiring and supporting more Black talent in tech.

-The pledge also calls for justice for the Minneapolis police officers who killed George Floyd, an unarmed Black man pinned on the neck by an officer for more than eight minutes in a brutal act of disproportionate police violence.
+The pledge also calls for justice for George Floyd, an unarmed Black man pinned on the neck by a police officer for more than eight minutes in a brutal act of disproportionate police violence.
 The event set off a nationwide movement that’s resulted in historic demonstrations against police brutality in all 50 states.

 The pledge’s core group of signers are ReadySet CEO Y-Vonne Hutchinson, Aniyia Williams of Black and Brown Founders and Zebras Unite, Fastly’s Maurice Wilkins and Darrell Jones III of Just Cities and the TechEquity Collaborative.
-In its announcement, the collective shared its unique perspective on the industry during this deeply painful moment—and on bearing the burden of the long tradition of racist violence that led up to it:
+In its announcement, the collective shared its unique perspective on the industry during this deeply painful moment — and on bearing the burden of the long tradition of racist violence that led up to it:

 “Tech is complicit.
 We as Black people in tech have a unique position and opportunity to respond to violence against Black people’s bodies.
 While we’re proximate to the pain, we largely avoid its most brutal physical outcomes.
 But we, too, feel the blows.
 We carry the scars on our psyches and hearts as our voices go largely unheard in the workplace and beyond.”